kermitt2/grobid/doc/Benchmarking.md

 ### General

-The following end-to-end results are using Wapiti CRF as sequence labelling engine.
+The following end-to-end results are using CRF Wapiti as sequence labelling engine.
 Header extractions are consolidated by default with [biblio-glutton](https://github.com/kermitt2/biblio-glutton) service (the results with CrossRef REST API as consolidation service are similar but much slower).
-See below for some evaluations with Deep-Learning architectures.
+See [below](https://grobid.readthedocs.io/en/latest/Benchmarking/#deep-learning-models) for some evaluations with Deep-Learning architectures.

-Evaluation on 1943 random PDF files out of 1943 PDF (0 PDF parsing failure).
+Evaluation on 1943 random PDF files out of 1943 PDF from 1943 different journals (0 PDF parsing failure).

 ### Header metadata